stakater/stakater-docs/docs/README.md

 </h1>

 <p style="text-align: center;">
   Stakater's App Agility Platform (SAAP) is a group of practices and tools that lets developers take control of and configure the entire cloud development loop.
-SAAP helps ship and scale containerized software faster and stay online 24x7  across Hybrid
+SAAP helps ship and scale containerized software faster and stay online 24x7  across Hybrid Cloud
 </p>